Tips and advice on garden care in April

 When is the last frost expected?

 |South west England||Mid to late April|

 |Northern England, Wales and Ireland||End of May|

 The earlier you plant potatoes, the greater the chance that the first shoots will push up through the soil while there's still some risk of late frost.
-This can be enough to kill some varieties, so you’ll need to protect any shoots that appear above ground before May by earthing them up.
+This can be enough to kill some varieties, so any shoots that appear above ground before May should be earthed up to protect them.

 Adding extra soil to your vegetable patch or grow bag is another way to protect shoots.

 For more on growing your own potatoes, check out our step-by-step advice.